 Better still, you can keep the water in a large bucket, and pour it back into the drainage after you’re finished with waste collection.

 5. Use a scraper and scoop to remove waste from your grease trap

-Remove all solid waste out of the grease interceptor.
-For easier transportation of the waste you can mix it with oil dry, which solidifies any liquids, including water.
+Remove all solid waste from the grease interceptor.
+For easier transportation of the waste, you can mix it with oil dry, which solidifies any liquids, including water.
 Then place the mixture into a heavy-duty plastic trash bag for transportation.